Skip to main contentWhat’s supported

 Using the connector

 This connector uses API Key auth, which means that you do not need to set up a Provider App before getting started.
 (Provider Apps are only required for providers that use OAuth2 Authorization Code grant type.)
-To start integrating with ChiliPiper:- Create a manifest file like the example.

 - Deploy it using the amp CLI.